ono-midori/ono-midori.github.io/techs/zguide.md

 ### A High-Level API for ZeroMQ

-We’re going to push request-reply onto the stack and open a different area, which is the ZeroMQ API itself.
-There’s a reason for this detour: as we write more complex examples, the low-level ZeroMQ API starts to look increasingly clumsy.
+We're going to push request-reply onto the stack and open a different area, which is the ZeroMQ API itself.
+There's a reason for this detour: as we write more complex examples, the low-level ZeroMQ API starts to look increasingly clumsy.
 Look at the core of the worker thread from our load balancing broker:

 ```c++
 while (true) {